ThomasLecat/learning-to-learn-1/README.md

 Both take the same arguments as input.
 Among them, we can find:

 * -w : number of workers working in parallel
-* -e : gym environment if (ex: BanditTwoArmedDependentFixed-v0)
+* -e : gym environment id (ex: BanditTwoArmedDependentFixed-v0)
 * -m : to resample environments at the beginning of each (fake) episode
 * -n : number of trials in each (fake) episode (default is 100)
 * -lr : learning rate (default is 1e-4)